USEPA/DvMsp/inst/edits_to_discuss.md

 Q. Hwo do you feel about the last paragraph in 2.3?

-# Numerical Study
+# Simulation Study

-Q. Should this be called simulation study?
+Q. Should this be called simulation study or numerical study?
-Q. One reviewer recommended removing table 1 (sampling-analysis combinations).
+Q. One reviewer recommended removing table 1 (sampling-analysis combinations)
 Q. Are you happy with the change to the y-axis in the facet images.

 # Application

+Q. Any changes Figure 4?
+Should we use full-size subfigures
 Q. Are you happy with the addition of the fitted semivariogram results in the application?

 # Extra